Iskeletu/SimpleDB/README.md

 After creating a new datase file or loading an existing one the following message will be displayed:
 ```
-Pressione a tecla enter para proseguir!
+Pressione a tecla enter para prosseguir!
 _
 ```
-Press enter to preceed to the custom CLI, see [TODO](TODO) for more information on the CLI usage.
+Press enter to preceed to the custom CLI, see [CLI](#Command-Line-Interface) for more information on the CLI usage.

 ## Command Line Interface
 SimpleDB runs on a custom command line interface (CLI).